Overview

 - Discuss any deviations with your OB-GYN

-Signs to discuss with your doctor:
+Signs worth flagging to your doctor:

 - Gain of more than 3 kg in any single week (may signal fluid retention or pre-eclampsia)